We independently select and share the products we love—and may receive a commission if you choose to buy.

 Anecdotally, some mamas find that lactation cookies or lactation brownies help.
 You can bake some at home and modify the ingredients to your liking (ie. add more chocolate chips!) or buy pre-made cookies.
 I've tried a few recipes for lactation cookies and my favorite is the recipe from How Sweet Eats.

-If you'd like to get ready-made cookies, you can find them at any store that carries baby products or get them delivered right to your door.
+If you'd like to get ready-made cookies, you can likely find them at most stores that carry baby products or get them delivered right to your door.

 Do you like to drink?
 Tea, that is!
 If so, you may want to try out lactation teas.
 The jury is still out about whether or not lactation teas and herbs actually do increase supply levels—research has had varying results.
 But if you enjoy them and it works for you, go for it.